kopytjuk/kopytjuk.github.io/_posts/2021-09-13-wrapping-cpp-algorithms.md

 A naive approach would involve compiling generated code, transmit the build to the target device, generate some (artificial) input data, run the executable and simultaniously record the algorithms outputs:

 <img src="{{ site.baseurl }}/assets/blog/target-arch.png" alt="target-arch" width="90%"/>

+Even if we use an emulator for the target device or simply compile a regular executable on our develepoment machine, we always have to introduce some overhead "measuring" the algorithm's internals and its output.

+Let's summarize the key benefits and downsides of the approach above:

++ Code executed on the target device
++ Impact of execution speed, data transmission and network errors can be evaluated
+- Data feed to the target device has to be implemented
+- Recording data introduces more complexity
+- Too heavy for a functional-only assessment (/wo target hardware and network issues)

 ## Software architecture